Woob2 4495: Legacy

 Though not as lauded as the first Woob album, the reputation of 4495 remains high.
 The Ambient Music Guide website describes the album as a "surreal journey, this time though some deep, dark tropical jungle teeming with life, an aural travelogue filled simultaneously with visions of beauty and lurking, unseen menace", adding that the mix of electronics and live instrumentation is "quietly dazzling".

 In common with many other em:t releases, 4495 is highly sought after by ambient music fans, and copies can fetch over £50 on eBay (with pristine, shrink-wrapped copies fetching as high as £125).
-So far, 4495 has not been re-released, though some of the tracks are now available as name-your-price downloads from the official Woob website (with one track, "Tillstand", being a remix of "Gate", another track, "Pondlife," was also made available).
+So far, 4495 has not been re-released, though some of the tracks are now available as name-your-price downloads from the official Woob website (with one track, "Tillstand", being a remix of "Gate"; another track, "Pondlife," was also made available).

+More recently, in June 2020, the 2nd track of Woob2 4495, Pondlife, was used in the analog horror web series Gemini Home Entertainment, specifically in the eighth episode Sleep Image Visualizer.